StratifyLabs/StratifyBlog/content/device/2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md

 };
 ```

-The size in RAM that is needed for the lambda is determined by the capture size.
-More capture values mean more RAM is needed.
-This is important because if the lambda does not fit the size of `std::function` then the compiler will create code to dynamically allocate memory when passing a lambda to a `std::function`.
+The size of RAM required for a lambda is determined by the number of captured values.
+More captured values require more RAM.
+This is important because if the lambda is too large for `std::function`, the compiler will generate code to dynamically allocate memory when passing the lambda to `std::function`.

 The good news is that you can capture the enclosing class and all of its members by capturing `this`.